git/git.github.io/rev_news/drafts/edition-32.md

 I don't notice what I don't use, however there's probably a lot of early-days cruft such as `show-branch` that could be dumped.
-A more difficult area is the `--assume-unchanged' (and similar) which is a very confused promise.
+A more difficult area is the `--assume-unchanged` (and similar) which is a very confused promise.
 There appears to be a lot of code that fails to distinguish expected promises by the user ("trust me, I'm a user"), rather than actual promises by Git (trust me I'm software).
 Getting